wu-theodore/CourtBookingBot/README.md

 # CourtBookingBot
 Simple bot to fight for a badminton court at UofT.
 Works by opening a scripted browser and simulates user actions.

-The bot should be run at least tw days in advance of the desired date (since courts are tight).
+The bot should be run at least two days in advance of the desired date (since courts are tight).

 ## Setup
 The bot was developed with Python 3.
 Be sure to import the necessary packages with `pip install -r requirements.txt`